DaddyBigFish/bannerme/README.md

 <img width="200" alt="bannerme" src="https://github.com/user-attachments/assets/5e9e29b9-a25a-4137-8bf6-7696b7c1cc2e" />

 # Description
 The tool bannerme was designed to make the banner grabbing a little prettier.
-It simply ingests any '.nmap' file, attempts nmap banner grabbing using -A scan and presents the information in a nice table.
+It simply ingests all '.nmap' files, creates a unique dataset of hosts and attempts nmap banner grabbing using -A scan then presents the information in a nice table.

 # Install
 ```